tballison/tika-gui-v2/README.md

 This project requires a Java 17 jdk/jre with java-fx built in!
 We use Azul's Zulu jdk-fx for development, and we bundle Zulu jre-fx with the release artifacts.
 To download: [www.azul.com](https://www.azul.com/downloads/?version=java-17-lts&package=jdk-fx#download-openjdk).

 # Program Maturity
 This is just the beginning.
 Everything is still in a state of flux and is subject to change.
+We may abandon the whole thing and do something in Electron...

 ***HELP WANTED!!!***